-- The system page banner, used at the top of the page when you are not in a blog or space.
+- The system page banner, used at the top of the page.

 - The system icon, used for browser bookmarks / favourites, browser tabs, browser notifications and feed icons.
 Blogs and spaces may optionally have their own icon.

 It is generally best to upload an image in the right size for its use, but the system will scale the image if needed.
 For system icons you can use a PNG with a transparent background as long as it is 128 x 128 pixels in size.
 For the other banners, if you wish to support high DPI displays then you should upload an image with a multiple of the required height.
-For example, the system page banner it should be 80, 160, 240 or 320 pixels high.
+For example, the system page banner it should be 60, 120, 180 or 240 pixels high.

 If there are simple changes to presentation that you want to make then this can be achieved with a system stylesheet.
 For example, if you have uploaded a group default banner with a lighter shade than the default then you may want to change the colour of the text with the group name.
 Go to System settings and choose the Stylesheet option.
 The system will allow you to enter standard CSS 3 stylesheet definitions, but note that it will remove any that do not validate or could be a potential security risk.

 You will want to give your system a name, a short identifier to be used in emails and a description to be used in feeds and on any public home page.
 Go to System settings and choose the System identity option and you will be able to set these.

 It is likely that you will want to set your own footers on each page, for example to identify the system, tell users how to get support and linking to any system polices such as usage terms or cookie polices.
 Go to System settings and choose the Page elements option and you will be able to set footers for both system and group pages.